Twin Metals Lease Renewal

 The USDA Forest Service has long placed the health and vitality of the 815,244-acre Boundary Waters Canoe Wilderness Area in Minnesota and the broader watershed as a priority over other actions.
 We also honor the Native American connection to the land that dates back more than 12,000 years.
 We concur with the decision made by the U.S. Department of Interior and look forward to continued work to maintain the Boundary Waters as a unique destination for international recreation visitors seeking year-round recreational opportunities and as a special place to honor the ancestors of the nation’s original peoples.

 The Duluth (mineral) Complex underlies a significant portion of the Superior National Forest (SNF).
 This mineral deposit contains copper, nickel, lead, zinc, cobalt, chromium, iron, titanium, platinum, palladium, silver, gold and other associated metals (also known as hard-rock or non-ferrous minerals).
 Twin Metals Minnesota LLC (TMM), a multinational company, has announced their intent to develop a mine and processing plant.
 In order for the mine proposal to move forward the company’s two current leases (MNES-01352 and MNES-01353) with the Bureau of Land Management (BLM) must be renewed (Vicnity Map/Detailed Map)

-On December 14, 2016, the Chief of the Forest Service sent the BLM a letter denying consent for the renewal of two mineral leases adjacent to the Boundary Waters.
+In December 2016, the Chief of the Forest Service sent the BLM a letter denying consent for the renewal of two mineral leases adjacent to the Boundary Waters.
 Subsequently, the Bureau of Land Management notified the lease applicant, Twin Metals Minnesota, that their leases would not be renewed.